Social media safety rules for 2020

 1. Tweet privately

 As you have already known, you do not have to follow someone to communicate with him on Twitter.
-One people find this ability extremely convenient, whereas others are worried about not being protected from strangers.
+Some people find this ability extremely convenient, whereas others are worried about not being protected from strangers.
 To hide what you are writing on your profile, go to the Twitter Settings → Privacy and safety → Protect your Tweets.

 2. Disable your geolocation